Where am I?

 Biological & Physical Sciences

 We are proud and happy to offer small classes and labs, which give students a chance to get to know their professors and classmates.
-Our faculty are available to help when you need it, and we have an active student organization.
+Our faculty are available to help when you need it.

 A Fontbonne undergraduate degree in biology prepares you to take the next step for application to most professional schools such as medicine, dentistry, pharmacy, veterinary medicine, optometry or physical therapy, as well as other health professions.
 Fontbonne offers a wide variety of required coursework for medical school, but because requirements can vary from school to school, your advisor will work with you to determine the specific courses required by the schools of your choice.

 If your goal is to teach high school, you can major in biology and obtain your certification in secondary education.
 Or, if you choose to major in another discipline, you can also minor in either biology or chemistry.

 In addition, Fontbonne offers an excellent opportunity to get a dual degree in engineering or occupational therapy through partnership programs in connection with Washington University in St. Louis.

 If you go on to work in management or administration, you might plan and administer programs for testing foods and drugs, for example, or direct activities at zoos or botanical gardens.
 Opportunities may exist for work as consultants to business firms or to government, testing and inspecting foods, drugs, and other products, or writing for technical publications.
 Our graduates also find careers dealing with living organisms — including the conservation occupations of forester, range manager and soil conservationist — or careers such as animal breeder, horticulturist, soil scientist and agricultural scientist.Through Fontbonne’s cooperative education program, you might also qualify for salaried on-the-job training and, at the same time, earn academic credit for your work.

 Questions?
 Contact Admissions: (314) 889-1400 or 1-800-205-5862 | email@example.com